Tom Grennan updates fans following attack in New York: "The show must go on"

 You can watch the video message in the tweet above.

-Tom Grennan is out on the road in support of his second album ‘Evering Road’, which came out in March 2021.
+Tom Grennan is out on tour in support of his second album ‘Evering Road’, which came out in March 2021.
 The record went to Number One in the UK, shifting over 17,000 chart sales in its first week.

 Last month, Grennan shared a soaring new single called ‘Remind Me’.